A bunt in softball is a technique the batter uses, especially in the fast pitch game; it is the same as bunting in baseball.

 Different types of bunts in softball

 Also, it can be used to advance the runner from second base to third or to complete a home run.
-This sacrificing strategy is used when weak hitters are on the field and the difference in score is high.
+This sacrificing strategy is used when weak hitters are on the field, and the difference in score is high.
 The batter will get in position to perform this bunt even before the pitchers throw the ball.

 Bunting for a base hit

-In case the batter wants to get the base hit, he will run as soon as he bunts the ball.
+If the batter wants to get the base hit, he will run as soon as he bunts the ball.
 This is known as the drag bunt.

-A batter can intentionally perform this blunt, when he does this blunt is called a slug.
+A batter can intentionally perform this blunt; when he does, this blunt is called a slug.
 The batter can give the impression to hit the ball but ends up getting a soft hit.
-This confuses the opposition which was expecting a hard-hit.
+This confuses the opposition, which was expecting a hard-hit.

 When to bunt in softball